Navigation

 Step 2: Install the Plugin

-This step is not necessary for synchronizing data from DI to Salesforce.
-When installing the plugin, it is done on all the projects contained in your DI account.
+This step is not necessary for synchronizing data from Dialog Insight to Salesforce.
+When installing the plugin, it is done on all the projects contained in your Dialog Insight account.

 Go to the edition of the third party connection you just created by clicking on Edit: